 Or maybe these puddles offer a way of visualizing a portal.

-The Portal is an itinerant project that can shapeshift through multiple sites and locations.
 I am available for creating, collaborating, consulting, and teaching.
 You can read more about my work and approach below.

 A portal is a place where the past and future meet without touching.